Frequently Asked Questions

 The College does not have insurance to cover student's personal belongings due to theft or damages, so please have your parents check their homeowner's insurance to make sure your possessions are adequately covered (computer, clothing, electronics, jewelry, bicycle, etc.).
 While you're at it, make sure you have health insurance, too!

 Students are permitted to live off-campus.
 SMCM does not have a residency requirement.
 There is a listing of off-campus rental properties available in the Office of Residence Life.
 We strongly suggest that first-year students live on-campus to promote class unity and to aid in their transition to the College environment.
-Students who live on-campus generally have a higher G.P.A. and get more involved in school activities.
+Students who live on-campus generally have a higher G.P.A., get more involved in school activities and study groups, tend to persist to graduation as well as graduate on time, and usually have a higher satisfaction with their collegiate experience.
 By the way, campus housing is guaranteed for eight semesters (housing is guaranteed for transfer students on a pro-rated basis).

 Students are permitted to have cars, as long as they purchase a parking sticker ($100).
 A parking lot for first-year students (“Guam”) is located near the Physical Plant building.
 Because SMCM is a small college, students get to know each other in a short period of time, and most students carpool to town.